Part II, chapter 4: Persons laid off

 4.4 Duration of entitlement

-• the person with a priority entitlement declines an appointment to a position in the public service for an indeterminate period without good and sufficient reason, as determined by the PSC
+3. the day on which the person declines an appointment to a position in the public service for an indeterminate period without good and sufficient reason.

 Note 1:

-The start dates and durations of the various priority entitlements are set by the PSEA and/or PSER and cannot be altered.
-The Priority Information Management System (PIMS) will only begin notifying persons with a priority entitlement of job opportunities once they are registered.
-Late registration will reduce the period PIMS identifies job opportunities and may result in lost opportunities for the person.
+The start dates and durations of priority entitlements are set by the PSEA or PSER and cannot be altered.
+The Priority Information Management System (PIMS) will only begin notifying persons with a priority entitlement of positions once the person’s registration is activated.
+Late registration and activation will reduce the period PIMS identifies positions and may result in lost positions for the person with a priority entitlement.

 Note 2: